Lachtan9K/spselit-javascript/10-Objects.md

 Note: Property removal is done via `delete` keyword.
 And it is not recommended.

+Note: Adding properties to object should be done in same order as system is creating templates for it in background.
+This is important for optimization as even if objects has same properties but were added in different order then they use different template.

 ### Via dot notation

 Object properties are accessed via `.` (dot) - so called **dot nation**.